-- Did the dealer hide the truth about your car or tell you that the car was in good condition?
+- Did the dealer hide the truth about your car or lie to you that the car was in good condition?

 - Were you given a copy of a carfax when you bought your car?

 Car frame damage results from the vehicle being in an accident and can make a car very unsafe to drive, and cause many other problems down the line.
-Not only can a bent or cracked, damaged frame make the automobile more dangerous in an accident, but it often costs the owner of the vehicle thousands in repairs.
+A damaged frame can make the automobile more dangerous in an accident, and a bent or cracked frame may be impossible to repair or may cost the owner of the vehicle thousands in repairs.
 Once a car has frame damage, it is almost always given a salvage title status, which is something that the dealership legally must disclose to buyers – but often don’t.

 - Cancel your contract with your dealer because they lied to you.

 - Return your vehicle and cancel your contract because the payments are higher than promised.

 - Get a refund because the dealer ripped you off.

 - Call us at (818) 254-8413 for immediate help.